FINNGEN/qc_imputation/README.md

 ## Running

-The QC/imputation pipeline can be run directly using Cromwell.
-Either the Cromwell Swagger UI or the [CromwellInteract](https://github.com/FINNGEN/CromwellInteract) command-line tool can be used
+The QC/imputation pipeline can be run using Cromwell.
+[CromwellInteract](https://github.com/FINNGEN/CromwellInteract) command-line tool can be used

 Example: